hovren/kontiki/docs/trajectories.rst

 Splined trajectories
 ============================
-The splined trajectories all implement the following common functionality
+The splined trajectories are cubic B-splines, defined as in [Qin2000]_.

-.. py:class:: SplinedTrajectory
+.. py:class:: SplinedTrajectory(dt=1, t0=0)

-    .. py:method:: __init__(dt=1, t0=0)
+        A splined trajectory with knot spacing `dt` and time offset `t0`.

-    Create a new splined trajectory with knot spacing `dt` and time offset `t0`.
+        The time offset `t0` is the first valid time of the spline.

     .. py:attribute:: dt